Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Ministry responsible: Energy

 Licences may be issued for lower amounts than what was previously being exported.
-Further details on the application process would be included in the forthcoming regulations.

 Imports of products into Alberta are not currently subject to any restrictions.

-If passed, anyone who fails to comply with the act, its regulations or a term or condition of a licence may face fines up to:
+Anyone who fails to comply with the act, its regulations or a term or condition of a licence may face fines up to:

 - $10 million per day for companies

 - Protecting Albertans’ energy resources (May 25, 2021)

 - Defending Alberta’s economy, resources and people (May 1, 2019)

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.